LaunchYourVibe

 Rollback only if server fails

-LaunchYourVibe I-08
+LAUNCHYOURVIBE I-08

 Most requests succeed.
 Assume success, update the UI immediately, sync in the background.
 Roll back only on actual failure.
 The app feels instant even when it isn't.